-Open June through early August, the Currie Craft Center and Sally Jones Pottery offer transformative experiences to hundreds of annual visitors during the summer months.
-Guests of all ages rediscover their creative spark at the potter's wheel and hand building tables, or in a number of class offerings featuring renowned artisans.
+Open June through early August, programs and classes at the Currie Craft Center and Sally Jones Pottery offer transformative experiences to hundreds of annual visitors during the summer months.
+Our talented and experienced staff teach pottery to a large number of eager students, offering numerous classes and featuring a diverse group of volunteer artists in residence from across the country.
+Guests of all ages rediscover their creative spark at the potter’s wheel, hand building tables, or at a number of class offerings featuring renowned artisans.

 Classes are reserved for persons 12 and older.
 Class limits apply.